Languages and Other Programmes

 Limassol

-• The local charity Agapi offers various classes for adults and children, including Greek and English language classes.
+The local charity Agapi offers various activities, including language classes.
 For more information click here.

 Pafos